muahchee/scruffyWiki/docs/notes/webdevNotes/using-mkdocs.md

 6. Use 'mkdocs gh-deploy' to deploy to github pages

 ---
+## Using icons and emojis

+Path to find the .icons file -

+/home/user-name/py_envs/lib/python3.12/site-packages/material/templates/.icons

+It's in the python virtual environment folder!

+Syntax -

+`:iconFolderName-innerFolder-iconSVG:`

+some icon folders have no inner folder, so that can be omitted

+Example:

+`:fontawesome-regular-newspaper:`

+:fontawesome-regular-newspaper:

+Using emojis in the title will show up in the navigation if title is inferred (didn't set title in yml).
+Icons won't show up.

+Look up emoji shortcode [here](https://emojipedia.org/twitter)!

+---

 ## Interesting plugins/stuff to test out

+- [mkdocs_include_dir_to_nav](https://github.com/mysiki/mkdocs_include_dir_to_nav) - it's like a more basic version of literate-nav.
+This is more suited for my purposes.
+It just allows you to link a folder rather than individual files.
+Though, any inner folder name will be displayed so I need to be careful of that.

 - [Icons and Emojis for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/) - honestly, i should take a better look at the documentation when i have the time.
 There's alot of exciting stuff here!